 The need for a longer-wheelbase Jeep was met in 1962 with a Brazilian equivalent of the CJ-6, built on the Rural's 101-inch wheelbase.
 Called the "Jeep 101" and also known as the Bernardao or Jipão, it had the squared-off rear wheel openings and was available with two or four doors.
 Photo by Renzo Maia (under CC.)

-Aftermarket items aimed at Willys owners included the Capota de Aço hardtops (120K JPEG) made in Brasil.
-Its Carraço hardtops designed for the 101 came in both two and four-door models.
+Aftermarket items aimed at Willys owners included the Carraço hardtops (120K JPEG) made in Brasil.
+The capota de aço ("steel hardtop") designed for the 101 came in both two and four-door models.
 This beautiful 1963 Jeep with Carraço top belongs to Carlos Pilz.

 By 1966 Willys do Brasil had an extensive line of cars as well as the Jeeps.
 This advertising photo of the 1966 lineup includes the Aero Willys 2600, the sub-compact Renault Dauphine, and the Cabriolet and Berlinetta verions of the Willys Interlagos sports car.

-The Aero Willys car, built in the U.S. until 1954, had received a Brooks Stevens re-styling in Brasil in 1962 as the Aero Willys 2600, named for the 2600cc engine.
+The Aero Willys car, built in the U.S. until 1954, had received a Brooks Stevens re-styling in Brasil in 1962 as the Aero Willys 2600, named for the 2600cc engine which was similar to the BF-161 but with two carburetors and an output of 110 hp.
 It was launched at the 1962 Paris Motor Show, to give it more prestige than a domestic launch would generate.

-The Itamaraty, a luxury version of the Aero Willys, was launched in 1966 with the "3000" engine, bored out to 3 liters and producing 110 horsepower.
+The Itamaraty, a luxury version of the Aero Willys, was launched in 1966 with the "3000" engine with a longer stroke making it 3 liters, a 2-barrel carb and 130 horsepower.

 The Willys cars were continued by Ford until 1971, with the exception of the Executive limousine version of the Itamaraty.
 The Executive had again been conceived as a way of creating more prestige for the Itamaraty, but only 27 were sold before Ford dropped the limousine from its line.
 (See "A história da limousine Executivo" at Rural Willys Brasil.)